WSMorrison/Hard_Parkers/README.md

 ### General Features on All Pages

 The page has five major pages and attendant confirmation pages.
 There are some features that are common among all pages.
-Events Organized page shown with an Organizer logged in.

 <details>
 <summary>General page features</summary>